harenlin/2021-hw3/README.md

 5. (1 pt) Your `threadtools.h`, `scheduler.c` and `simulatedThreads.c` work fine together.

 For all tasks, your code will be run on **CSIE workstation**.
-In the meanwhile, your code will be complied by `MakeFile` in this repostiory.
+In the meanwhile, your code will be complied by `Makefile` in this repostiory.
 Please make sure your codes are runnable on it.

 ## 10. Submission
 Your assignment should be submitted to github before deadline.
 The submission should include three files: